mngv7/stock-portfolio-manager/A2_response_to_criteria.md

 ### Core - Authentication with Cognito

 - **User pool name:** n11592931-assessment-2-user-pool
-- **How are authentication tokens handled by the client?:** The client stores the ID Token in localstorage().
+- **How are authentication tokens handled by the client?:** The client stores the ID Token in localstorage() once the user satisfies MFA.
 Once this token is set, it is sent to the backend to verify various endpoints.
 The client also uses the ID token to restrict navigation to various sites of the application.
 - **Video timestamp:** 1:53
 - **Relevant files:**
     - /app/services/cognito/cognito_services.py
+    - /app/routes/auth_router.py
+    - /client/src/pages/Login/LoginChallengeContainer.tsx

 ### Cognito multi-factor authentication